Books and novels about Dubai

 - Abu Dhabi, Nature Preserved - launched by The National Geographic Society in association with Total Abu Al Bukhoosh and the Total Foundation, with support from the Environment Agency Abu Dhabi (EAD).
 A book about the natural environment, wildlife, and natural history of Abu Dhabi (WAM news 11 July 2012).

-- Abu Dhabi: Oil and Beyond, by Christopher Davidson, published July 2009
+- Abu Dhabi: Oil and Beyond, by Christopher Davidson, published July 2009.
+Book about the history and development of Abu Dhabi from the 18th century to the present.

 - From Rags to Riches: A Story of Abu Dhabi, by Mohammed Al Fahim, a UAE